TysonJones/uclhc-monitor-light/README.md

 By editing the `NEXT INITIAL BIN START TIME` field in the daemon's cache (`cache.json`), one can set the daemon to look at arbitrarily old jobs (those which started or ended since that time).
 `NEXT INITIAL BIN START TIME` must be a *seconds since epoch* time-stamp and must be earlier than the current time.
+The field will be located at the very top or very bottom of `cache.json`.

 > Note that doing this may cause metrics to be re-calculated at times which causes conflicts in InfluxDB data.
 Make sure to clear all metrics from the database (or just drop the database) before looking into the past.